 Several strategies are necessary to reduce the release of pharmaceuticals to the environment, ranging from development of new pharmaceuticals, to changes relating to their production, use, waste disposal and wastewater treatment.

 MWWPs are not designed to reduce micro pollutants and pharmaceuticals and need to implement new options.
-Eight projects have received funding.
-The projects include small, as well as large treatment plants, and different treatment technology such as activated carbon and ozone treatment.
+Eight projects have received funding 2014-2017.
+The projects include small, as well as large treatment plants, and different technologies such as activated carbon and ozone treatment.
 The projects received in total 32 million SEK.

 An international conference, “Water and Pharmaceuticals - insights and perspectives for health and environment”, was held 12-13 April 2016.

-The projects will contribute to the knowledge how advanced treatment can be implemented in Sweden.
+The projects have contributed to the knowledge how advanced treatment can be implemented in Sweden.
 A report in English describes the results from the eight projects in popular scientific form.
 More information about the specific projects can be found in the publications or at the different organisations websites.